tymyrddin/purple/source/docs/distribution-networks/observable-semantics/gas-network-evidence/station-telemetry.md

 and comes back only when someone re-enables it.
 The safety chain is the backstop the record cannot silence: whatever the telemetry does, the slam-shut's latched state is a physical fact an engineer reads off the valve.

-The noise floor here is quiet but gappy.
+The baseline here is quiet but gappy.
 Gas telemetry is sparse and coarse, comms drops are routine, and the safety chain is silent by design, so absence is ordinary and proves little on its own, which is exactly why a silenced device hides well and why the physical and periodic records carry more of the weight than they do on the electricity side.

-A station that fell silent has, for instance, two origins:

-    A TELEMETERED STATION GOES QUIET
-    ────────────────────────────────
-                    COMMS FAILURE             │  SILENCED DEVICE
-    neighbours      often silent too          │  still reporting last reading    normal                    │  sometimes an excursion first field check     a dead modem or battery   │  a device switched off recovery        returns on a modem swap   │  needs re-enabling safety chain    latched state still true  │  latched state still true

 *Last updated: 14 July 2026*